 The reality is that most mid level career seekers can spend 6-12 months searching for a new job right now.
 This is fine if they are employed.
 But what happens when they aren’t working?
 How will they survive that long without more than $9,000 in the bank?

 If you will be out of work 12 months, how much money will you need to survive?
 Now subtract what you are collecting from unemployment.

 How long will that last?

 There’s a gap right?
 You need to find a way to fill in that income.
 Figure this out today!

-There are so many ways to cut expenses.
-Come up with a plan on how you are going to make some easy money over the next few months.
+There are so many ways to save money by cutting expenses.
+But what you need to do is come up with a plan on how you are going to make some easy money over the next few months.

 Sell, Sell Sell